Panopticon-Project/panopticon-admin/FRAMEWORK.md

 * [Vulnerabilty](URL to outline of how vulnerability is exploited) is exploited by name of malware / name of tool

 ### Course of Action
 An action taken to either prevent an attack or respond to an attack.
+These should address the Attack Patterns and Vulnerabilities listed above.
 If the course of action is connected to something in this report, such as a CVE for example, that should be referenced.
 Example: Apply patch 5678 to ICS systems to patch CVE-2019-0254.
+State no information if no information is available.
 Use list
 * Description goes here
 *